SenseLogic/LINGUI/README.md

 It is only declared in actual language classes.

-It is defined by concatenated expressions which are evaluated only once.
+Its definition is made of a list of expressions which are evaluated and concatenated only once.

-The result of this evaluation is stored inside the translation dictionary of its language.
+The result of this concatenation is stored inside the translation dictionary of its language.

 ### Quoted strings